Georgy-Khachatryan/MeshDecimationTools/README.md

 ```

 ### Continuous level of detail
 Continuous levels of detail are based on meshlets and meshlet groups.
-Meshlets are small sets spatially and topologically adjacent triangles of a single geometry.
-The maximum number of triangles and vertices per meshlet is specified on the build inputs.
+Meshlets are small sets of spatially and topologically adjacent triangles of a single geometry.
+The maximum number of triangles and vertices per meshlet is specified on the build inputs, while absolute limits are `MDT_MAX_MESHLET_VERTEX_COUNT=254` and `MDT_MAX_MESHLET_FACE_COUNT=128`.
 For decimation meshlets are combined into groups of `MDT_MESHLET_GROUP_SIZE`.
 ```
 MdtContinuousLodBuildInputs inputs = {};
 inputs.mesh                          = mesh_desc;